 You couldn’t stir ’em with a stick down at the Kendra Scott store this weekend.
 It was the same next door at Lululemon.
-I was in the vacinity running an errand on Friday, saw all the crowds and wondered to myself,
+I was running errands on Friday, saw all the crowds and wondered to myself,

 ‘What the heck is going on?’

 Honestly – Mother’s Day isn’t one of the Majors around here.
 You could actually miss it if you blink.
 We tend to ‘do it up big‘ for Christmas, Easter and the children’s birthdays, but we take a more toned down approach to Mother’s Day.
-It’s probably the same way at your house too.
 It’s not that our kids don’t love and appreciate us; it’s just that the little ingrates don’t go ‘all out‘ by setting up a tree, decorating the house, baking cookies or singing special songs dedicated entirely to celebrating us and our special day.

 What with the exorbitant airline fare, the swanky Manhattan hotel stay, all the great shopping, mixed in with cool restaurants (three times a day to keep our energy up) it costs a small bundle to go there.
 So, when it was time to pay the nice folks down at Citibank Visa, I thought to myself, “God only knows where I’m going to get the money to pay this…” And that’s when it hit me.

 While my personal bank account was quite depleted, my Tithe Checking Account runneth over.
 Yes, you heard me correctly, no need to re-read that last sentence.
 I’m saying it straight out, “God is flush!”
 I borrowed the money from The Big Guy.
 Got right on my knees and promised I would pay Him back as soon as I was back on my feet again!”